 Taking part in the state festivals of the Anlo, the Ashanti, and the Mamprugu, for example, provides the opportunity to see the clothing of these three kings.
 Narrating "The journey of Osei Tutu from Akwamu to Kumasi"; "The story of the Batakarie Kesie"; "The Awoamefia as a religious leader" "The management of the clothing of the Nayiri when he dies" with emphasis on the clothing items could add novelty to festivals.
-Festivals could be planned such that clothing items could add novelty to festivals of the stories surrounding the clothing of the kings.
+Festivals could be planned such that some days are used for the enactment of some of the stories surrounding the clothing of the kings.
 Different themes could be developed to bring out the symbolism of clothing used on different occasions.
 Themes could also be built around items of clothing such as the hats/caps used, sandals, clothes, swords and staffs.